Updated Feb. 14, 2025.

 I learned the hard way that taking “mental notes” usually results in me never remembering what that great idea was.
 So now when things occur to me, I immediately go post them on my Google Calendar for future blog posts.

-If the computer isn't handy, you can use a notepad, or your smartphone, or anything at all just so you don't lose your idea!
+If the computer isn't handy, you can use a notepad, or the notes app on your smartphone.
+Anything at all just so you don't lose your idea!

 7 Tips For Finding Blog Post Ideas